The Thing That Makes Your Furniture Plant Faster Is the Exact Thing No SaaS Will Sell You

 Exactly what you get

 Software that encodes the one process that makes your Grand Rapids operation faster than the average shop, integrated cleanly with the commodity tools you keep.
 Not a full-stack rewrite; the specific engine that's your edge, plus the integrations that end the manual glue.
-From here it often grows into a custom ERP (Enterprise Resource Planning), an inventory management layer, or business intelligence dashboards built on the data your process now generates.
+From here it often grows into a custom ERP (Enterprise Resource Planning), an inventory management layer, or business intelligence (BI) dashboards built on the data your process now generates.

 How to choose a developer in Grand Rapids